 In this final section on legal and ethical issues we'll cover:

-Staging applies to ENG and documentary work and involves the alteration of a scene or the broadcast, or reenactment of a news event without telling your audience.
+Staging applies to ENG and documentary work and involves the alteration of a news scene or the reenactment of an event without telling your audience.

 The motivation for staging can range all the way from an attempt to enhance the look of a scene to a blatant attempt to alter the truth.